 Afrotextured hair is in a class by itself.
 Compared to other hair types it is less dense around the scalp, tightly coiled, and adaptive to hot climate.
 Having less density around the scalp helps in regulating body temperature.
 The structure of afrotextured hair (i.e., tightly coiled, dense) affects the growth pattern and styling options.
 It grows upwards and outwards into an afro and more readily forms into a locking pattern.
 Afrotextured hair also requires more moisture and is fragile.

 Using the right tools is important.
 In this post we review natural hair tools that detangle, lift, and gather from black owned brands.
 Twist combs and curl sponges are also featured.
+Go directly to any of the following.

 Some of the following are affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means at no cost to you, Shop With Leslie will receive a commission should you use the links in making a purchase.